Cacus3/DygmaRaiseApi/README.md

 # DygmaRaiseApi
-A package for nestJS to comunicate with Dygma Raise
+A package for NestJS to comunicate with Dygma Raise

 # Usage
 app.module.ts: